tspvivek/baasix-sample/deployment/docker/README.md

 ## Health Check

-The container includes a health check that queries `/settings/info` endpoint.
+The container includes a health check that queries the root `/` endpoint.

 ## Nginx Configuration